Accommodation in Istanbul

 Types of accommodation in Istanbul

-Renting accommodation in Istanbul
+Renting property in Istanbul

 In order to rent property in Istanbul, expats may need to provide a number of documents, such as their passport, a letter from their employer and proof of income.
 Other documents may also be needed, depending on the landlord or agent.

-Utilities, including water, gas and electricity, are normally included in the rental price for short-term leases, while those in long-term rentals may be expected to pay for their utilities.
+Utilities, including water, gas and electricity, are normally included in the rental price for short-term leases, while those in long-term rentals may be expected to pay for their own utilities.
 This is usually dependent on the landlord and may be negotiable.

-Bear in mind that most landlords and estate agents may not be able to speak English and most rental agreements are written in Turkish, so it’s best that expats have a trusted friend or colleague who speaks Turkish to accompany them on their house hunt.
+Most landlords and estate agents may not be able to speak English and most rental agreements are written in Turkish, so it’s best that expats have a trusted friend or colleague who speaks Turkish to accompany them on their house hunt.